ijl/orjson/README.md

 supported types natively, with the exception of `dataclasses.dataclass` subclasses.

+It raises `JSONEncodeError` on an unsupported type.
+This exception message describes the invalid object.

+It raises `JSONEncodeError` on a `str` that contains invalid UTF-8.

+It raises `JSONEncodeError` on an integer that exceeds 64 bits by default or, with `OPT_STRICT_INTEGER`, 53 bits.

+It raises `JSONEncodeError` if a `dict` has a key of a type other than `str`.

+It raises `JSONEncodeError` if the output of `default` recurses to handling by `default` more than 254 levels deep.

+It raises `JSONEncodeError` on circular references.

+It raises `JSONEncodeError`  if a `tzinfo` on a datetime object is incorrect.

+`JSONEncodeError` is a subclass of `TypeError`.
+This is for compatibility with the standard library.

+#### default

 To serialize a subclass or arbitrary types, specify `default` as a callable that returns a supported type. `default` may be a function, lambda, or callable class instance.